 Other research in to violence in apes is highlighting the importance of females moderating male violence (kit Opie of University of Bristol).
 Primates, who live in groups where only females leave the group, where males form coalitions, males are dominant over females and males are exclusively responsible for defending the group, all trend towards increased levels of violence.
 So perhaps increased sex equality in human societies could lead to decreasing levels of violence.

-An educational strategy also exists, and this is to get any potential aggressor to reflect on the long term implications of violent behaviour.
+An educational strategy is needed, and this is to get any potential aggressor to reflect on the long term implications of violent behaviour.
 If everyone considers what their future life will be like if they adopt a strategy of violent behaviour, and by using examples from history and personal experience to make them realise that violence only leads to more violence, which is to theirs and everyone's detriment, perhaps we will see less.

 If we recognised we are one global tribe of humanity, all living on the same planet, perhaps we would realise there is no "other" to fight, and through out history, we have only been harming our selves.